Stocks gain ground on Wall Street, Facebook parent slumps

 NEW YORK (AP) — Stocks mostly rose in morning trading on Wall Street Thursday, but major indexes remained unsettled as more big companies report earnings.

-The S&P 500 fell 0.5% as of 10:16 a.m.
+The S&P 500 fell 0.3% as of 10:50 a.m.
 Eastern.
-The benchmark index had more gainers than losers, but a slide from several big technology stocks with outsized valuations were more than offsetting gains elsewhere.
+More than 80% of stocks within the benchmark index gained ground, but a slide from several big technology stocks with outsized valuations offset some of those gains.

-The tech-heavy Nasdaq fell 0.1%.
-Facebook's parent company Meta Platforms plummeted 21.7% after reporting a second straight quarter of revenue decline amid falling advertising sales and stiff competition from TikTok.
-It joins other tech and communications stocks, such as Google's parent copmany, Alphabet, and Microsoft, reporting weak results and worrisome forecasts over advertising demand.
+The tech-heavy Nasdaq fell 0.5%.
+Facebook's parent company Meta Platforms plummeted 22.1% after reporting a second straight quarter of revenue decline amid falling advertising sales and stiff competition from TikTok.
+It joins other tech and communications stocks, such as Google's parent company, Alphabet, and Microsoft, in reporting weak results and worrisome forecasts over advertising demand.

 Earnings have been the big focus for Wall Street this week, but markets got some encouraging economic news Thursday as the government reported the U.S. economy returned to growth last quarter, expanding 2.6%.
 That marks a turnaround after the economy contracted during the first half of the year.